scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Hyperopt encourages you, the user, to describe your configuration space in more detail.
 Hyperopt is typically aimed at very difficult search settings, especially ones with many hyperparameters and a small budget for function evaluations.
-By providing more information about where your function is defined, and where you think the best values are, you allow algorithms in hyperopt to search more efficiently.
+By providing more information about where your function is defined, and where you think the best values are, you allow algorithms in Hyperopt to search more efficiently.

-The way to use hyperopt is to describe:
+The way to use Hyperopt is to describe:

 * the objective function to minimize
 * the space over which to search